Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 The returned reference to the resource has the same lifetime as `self` (`'a`).
-The borrow checker therefore ensures that the lifetime of the reference to `T` is shorter than the lifetime of `self`.
+The borrow checker, therefore, ensures that the lifetime of the reference to `T` is shorter than the lifetime of `self`.

 ### What is a proxy RAII guard?
 [proxy-raii-guards]: #proxy-raii-guards